janekfleper/typst-fancy-units/src/lib.typ

   macros: auto,
   body,
 ) = {
-  assert(format != false, message: "The 'format' argument must not be false")

   let unit = if type(body) == content { interpret-unit(body) } else { body }
   if transform == auto or format == auto or macros == auto {
     context {